 Evolution, Meribel Town Centre – +33 (0) 4 79 00 44 26

 With a slightly more modern menu Evolution is a great choice for those not seeking a cheese fix for the evening.
 Great burgers, noodles, steaks and other modern dishes feature on their menus.
 Delicious cocktails and live music most nights make this a lively spot for dinner.
 Be careful to book early as they can get really busy on a Wednesday evening.

 Aux Petites Onions, Meribel 1600 – +33 (0) 4 79 08 64 62

 Good quality, affordable French and fusion cuisine in a very cute and friendly restaurant in Meribel 1600.

 La Tsaretta, Les Allues – +33 (0) 4 79 08 61 00

-A variety of international foods are on offer at this lovely restaurant in Les Allues, the focal point for locals.
-We can highly recommend the pizza here, choose your own toppings to create the perfect pizza – how many can you fit on?
+A variety of international foods and excellent pizzas are on offer at this lovely restaurant in Les Allues, the focal point for locals.
 Eating down here gives you the opportunity to see Les Allues, the original village in this valley and home to most of Meribel’s year round residents.

 Refuge du Christ, Les Allues – +33 (0) 6 95 73 20 90

-Recently built right next door to the Refuge de la Traye the Refuge du Christ offers something a bit special.
-Tucked away at the top of the mountain with staggering views up the Meribel Valley and across to the Grand Bec this refuge is a little more upmarket (and therefore pricier) than la Traye, offering a delicious meal, outdoor hot tub and friendly service for guests.
-There are rooms as well for anyone wanting to stay up there for the night (we might recommend sneaking back to your cosy F&P chalet though!).
+Recently built right next door to the Refuge de La Traye the Refuge du Christ offers something a bit special.
+Tucked away at the top of the mountain with staggering views up the Meribel Valley and across the Grand Bec this Refuge offers delicious meals, outdoor hot tub and friendly service for guests.
+There are rooms for anyone wanting to stay up there for the night (we recommend sneaking back to your cosy Fish and Pips chalet though!).